-Units in the fund may be issued in one of ten classes - Retail Accumulation Units, Retail Income Units, Institutional Accumulation Units, Institutional Income Units, Institutional Regulated Accumulation Units and ZC Accumulation Units.
+Units in the fund may be issued in one of eleven classes - Retail Accumulation Units, Retail Income Units, Institutional Accumulation Units, Institutional Income Units, Institutional Regulated Accumulation Units, Institutional S Accumulation Units, Institutional S Income Units, ZC (Accumulation) Units and ZA (Income) Units.
 Institutional units are only available for larger investors within the institutional market, providers of platform services (as defined in the glossary of definitions in the FCA Rules) investing as nominee and other investors with the agreement of the Manager.
 Institutional Regulated Units are only available for non-individual investors who have been authorised by a relevant regulatory body.
-Institutional "A" Units are only available for larger investors with the agreement of the Manager.
-ZC Units are only available for investments made by the abrdn group of companies, other corporate legal entities promoted by them and (subject to the Manager's discretion) other institutional investors with whom separate arrangements have been made and other investors.
-Please see page 61 for investment limits.
+ZC and ZA Units are only available for investments made by the abrdn group of companies, other corporate legal entities promoted by them and (and subject to the Manager's discretion) other institutional investors with whom separate arrangements have been made and other investors.
+Please see pages 48 and 49 for investment limits.